 - Not be fitted with a full speed throttle that can work ‘independently’ (that is without the pedals ‘moving forward’).
 Start Up Assist throttles (those that assist up to 6 km/h) are allowed.

 Please note, to ride or rent an E-bike you must be 14 years of age or older by UK law

 Why is the day pass fee higher for E-bike riders?

 The BikePark Wales model is based on continual reinvestment in the trail network, both maintaining and improving the existing network and building new trails for riders to enjoy.
 This reinvestment model is entirely funded by the sale of pedal and uplift passes.

-Riders enjoying the park on e-bikes will inevitably ride more laps of the park (roughly double) than those riding under their own steam and as such will create more wear on the trails.
 As E-bikes do not contribute to the uplift revenue (either via PAYG or day pass) a higher fee is required to make the bike park model sustainable and to allow us to continue to maintain and develop this world class facility.

 Why can't I book uplift days further ahead?